MultiverseLearningProducts/swe/notes/bootcamp/wk2/day4.md

 Today brings together SQLite3 Node.js and creating classes in code.
 The idea is to implement ORM so when a class is created it is persisted in the database, and when a row from the database is fetched it is returned as a class.

-# Session 1 - Object Relational Mapping
+# Lesson 1 - Object Relational Mapping

 ## Learning Objectives